wfpan/BiMo/README.md

 This directory contains the MCCNs used in this work.

 # goldset
-This directory contains the actual key classes for each subject system.
+This directory contains the actual key classes (ground truth) for each subject system.

 # RQs
 This directory contains the experimental results obtained for each RQ.